-TxDOT, THC and HBF have been working over the past several years to determine which bridges in Texas built between 1945 and 1965 are the most significant.
-More than 100 of these bridges have been determined eligible for listing on the National Register of Historic Places (NRHP) for their historic and engineering significance.
+TxDOT, the Texas Historical Commission (THC) and Historic Bridge Foundation (HBF) worked together to determine which bridges in Texas built between 1945 and 1965 are the most significant.
+More than 100 of these bridges were determined to be eligible for listing on the National Register of Historic Places (NRHP) for their historic and engineering significance.

-Through a Programmatic Agreement, TxDOT, THC, HBF and the Federal Highway Administration (FHWA) agreed to seek the public’s opinion regarding the proposed treatment plan for NRHP-eligible post-1945 bridges.
-This plan divides the bridges into three groups based on their relative historic and/or engineering significance.
-This approach would dictate the type of compliance and mitigation that TxDOT would be required to complete if any future projects would result in adverse effects to the NRHP-eligible post-1945 bridges.
-The three groups are detailed below:
+During the summer of 2014, we jointly conducted a series of open houses to discuss a treatment plan for mid-20th century historic bridges in Texas.
+This plan segments the bridges into three groups based on their relative historic and/or engineering significance.
+This approach would mandate the type of compliance and mitigation that TxDOT applied to any further projects that resulted in adverse effects to the NRHP-eligible post-1945 bridges.